Do you want your mobile app to succeed? 5 Commandments to do it Right

 Emphasizing on Your Own Representation of External Reality: Do not Enervate Mental Models

-A mental model is a very much correlative to the interface design or UI.
+A mental model is very much correlative to the interface design or UI.
 It represents a person’s perspective or thought process about how something works.
-It is a representation of an external reality and mobile users possess a habit of creating a mental model of an app very quickly; often, before even using the app or software.
+It is a representation of external reality and mobile users possess a habit of creating a mental model of an app very quickly; often, before even using the app or software.
 Users create mental models from their prior experiences of similar apps, software’s, gadgets or from assumptions they have, things they have heard or from direct or indirect experiences.

 Nevertheless, mental models are subject to change and this is why you will have to analyze, understand, and appropriate a mental model of your business app.
 Focus on creating a conceptual model of the app before starting with the user interface design.
 Asking developers to create a prototype and ensuring it matches the user’s mental model is the first step towards designing a great UI.

 Sometimes the user’s mental model will not fit the conceptual model you have developed.
-In such cases, you need to focus on changing user’s mental model to fit your conceptual model.
+In such cases, you need to focus on changing a user’s mental model to fit your conceptual model.
 You can do this by introducing a short training video (see: Commandment 2), which will adjust and tweak the users mental model ensuring it fits your conceptual model.